SofieThi/STH_Language/assignment_1/README.md

-This folder contains the answers to assignment 1:

-Assignment 1 - Collocation tool in the course: Cultural data science
+## Assignment 1 - Collocation tool in the course: Cultural data science

-The following tasks are answered:

-Tasks:

 -Take a user-defined search term and a user-defined window size.